-Postage is what shipping companies use to determine, and prove that you’ve paid for, your shipping costs.
+Postage is what shipping companies use to determine your shipping costs and prove that you’ve paid for them.
 The type of postage you’ll require largely depends on the size and weight of your parcel, but also what exactly you’re shipping.
 Unfortunately I can’t go into detail about the different types of postage because they change so often and vary drastically from country to country.
 Priority Mail, Media Mail, Super Deluxe Express Mail… there are a lot of different options but you can usually check the websites of your local shipping companies for price estimates on each type.

 So how do I get postage for my packages?